akroshko/imagegrid-viewer/README.md

 # Building

-Currently *imagegrid-viewer* has only been built on Debian Linux 10 (Buster).
+Currently *imagegrid-viewer* has only been built on Debian Linux 12 (bookworm).
 The dependencies are installed by:

 > $ sudo apt-get install libpng-dev libsdl2-dev libtiff-dev libzip-dev